WillCodesThings/MicroMouse/README.md

 ## Introduction

-The **Stepper Motor Control System** aka.
-MicroMouse is designed to control a dual-stepper motor setup, reacting to obstacles detected by three infrared (IR) sensors.
+The **Stepper Motor Control System** aka MicroMouse is designed to control a dual-stepper motor setup, reacting to obstacles detected by three infrared (IR) sensors.
 The system adjusts its movement based on sensor inputs to navigate autonomously, making decisions such as turning left, right, or moving forward.
 Additionally, the motor speed can be controlled via DIP switches, allowing for adjustable movement behavior.

 This project is ideal for applications such as autonomous robots, movement-based sensing systems, or simple robot navigation tasks.